Automattic/jetpack/readme.txt

 * The Top Posts widget now utilizes an endpoint from the WP.com REST API improving performance, and update flexibility.
 * Improve development mode performance by only calling `site_url()` once.
 * We rewrote the way major/minor rules lists are generated to save bandwidth, and memory for sites with lots of widgets.
-* We've removed sync options that weren't need to save memory during the sync process.
+* We've removed sync options that weren't needed to save memory during the sync process.

 **Accessibility**